wilsonmar/wilsonmar.github.io/_posts/2021-06-15-azure-data.md

    <br /><br />

 <a target="_blank" href="https://www.techtarget.com/searchcloudcomputing/tip/Get-to-know-Microsoft-Azure-Cosmos-DB-use-cases">BLOG</a>:
 Cosmos began in 2010 as "Project Florence" to provide a globally distributed database service for Microsoft's internal use.
-It was released to the public in 2015 as "Azure DocumentDB" (like AWS), a NoSQL database that stores data in JSON documents for querying using SQL commands.
+It was released to the public

+The predecessor to Cosmos was announced in 2015 as "Azure DocumentDB" (like AWS), a NoSQL database that stores data in JSON documents for querying using SQL commands.
+To this day "Microsoft.DocumentDB" is the name of the Cosmos resource provider.

 In 2017, Azure Cosmos DB is announced with global regions and multiple data models.
-99.999% read/write avilability SLA announced for mission-critical apps.
+<a target="_blank" href="https://azure.microsoft.com/support/legal/sla/cosmos-db/">read/write SLA</a> announced for mission-critical app throughput, consistency, 99.999% availability, and < 10-ms latency.

 1. Search for service "Cosmos" for a list of services:

    <a target="_blan" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1702173114/azure-cosmos-svcs-1554x650_wqfeza.png"><img alt="azure-cosmos-svcs-1554x650.png" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1702173114/azure-cosmos-svcs-1554x650_wqfeza.png"></a>

-   DEFINITION: "RU" = Request Units = 1KB of data read or written per second.
+   DEFINITION: "RU" = Request Units = 1KB of data read or written per second, when Provisioned throughput is selected.

 1. PROTIP: <a target="_blank" href="https://learn.microsoft.com/en-us/azure/cosmos-db/choose-api">Choose one</a> data model: